 Watch this short introduction from the ESCCA President, Paula Fernandez:

 The virtual programme includes live plenary sessions, pre-recorded parallel educational sessions with live Q&A in the fields of Hematology-Oncology, Data analysis and Immunology, and Best Abstract Presentation sessions.
 Posters will be available as pre-recorded PowerPoint presentations and e-posters.

 All lectures and e-poster presentations will remain on-demand up to 6 months after the Conference.

-The preliminary full programme and the programme at a glance can be downloaded here:
+The final full programme and programme at a glance can be downloaded here:

 Antigen-specific immunity: In the wake of huge immunotherapeutic successes in many areas of medicine, particularly cancer, ESCCA has developed a new, dedicated guest track that will reflect the latest developments in this new exciting area with a particular focus on the application and monitoring of immunotherapies.
 The new parallel programme track will be closely coordinated with all relevant immunological and clinical topics.

 Data analysis: from general principles of flow data representation/analysis to data handling and repositories, from data preparation to high-dimensional data analysis and large cohort – aspects we need to know about modern data analysis.

 The virtual conference forrmat requires a more condensed programme.
 Sadly, the pre-conference courses will not be offered during the virtual conference in April.
 However, (some of) these courses may be organised as a webinar later in 2021.